timdiels/pyautomate/README.rst

 Some examples::

   # all the examples are executed from the same directory as the auto.py file
-  # (use --file param if you insist on running elsewhere)
+  # (use --file param if you want to run elsewhere, note that pyautomate will
+  cd to the directory where the file is located before executing it)

   # tests the server, and makes sure it's stopped afterwards
   auto 'server passed tests' 'server stopped'